kometenstaub/linked-data-vocabularies/README.md

 All but `heading` can be disabled in the settings.

 > [!note]
+>
 > There is also an option to load the LCSH Suggester data on startup of Obsidian.
-This will make it faster when you open the modal.
+This can improve performance on slower devices.
 It is disabled by default.
-The parsing is done in a web worker, so that it doesn't block the main thread.
-(That means that the data won't be *immediately* available after launch of Obsidian, but also has the effect that it doesn't block completely on startup.)
-There will be a bit of blocking, but it is minimal.
 >
-> Enabling this setting is recommended on Desktop and iOS; on Android it can be a bit slower, depending on your device.
-If you choose to enable this option on Android, it makes sense to lock Obsidian (keep it from getting shut down).
+> This is not recommended for mobile devices, because it will slow down every startup, which may happen more frequently.

 ## Usage